CiscoDevNet/intersight-powershell/docs/Initialize-IntersightCrdCustomResource.md

 ```

 ### -Port
-Port used for public cloud DC.
+Port used for the cloud DC.

 ```yaml
 Type: long